 ERNEST W. GOODPASTURE, Professor of Pathology.

 ROY C. AVERY, Associate Professor of Bacteriology.

 WILLIAM A. DEMONBREUN, Assistant Professor of Pathology.

 R. H. RIGDON, Instructor in Pathology.

-LELAND M. JOHNSTON, Instructor in Pathology.
+STEWART AUERBACH, Instructor in Pathology.

-OSCAR BLOCH, Instructor in Pathology.
+G. JOHN BUDDINGH, Instructor in Bacteriology.

-STEWART AUERBACH, Assistant in Pathology.

 MAE GALLAVAN, Instructor in Bacteriology.

+HOMER SWANSON, Assistant in Pathology.

-G. JOHN BUDDINGH, Assistant in Pathology.
+EDWARD F. COTTER, Assistant in Pathology.

-21. General, and Special Pathology.
+21. General and Special Pathology.
 Various phases of general and special pathology are presented by lectures, demonstrations, discussions and laboratory work.
 Both the gross and the microscopic lesions characteristic of various diseases are studied and correlated.
 The class attends and may assist with post mortem examinations performed during the year.